EEL702 - New and Traditional Literacies and Diverse Student Needs

-This unit draws on contemporary knowledge about diversity of student learning needs and the teaching and learning of new and traditional literacies.
-In contemporary classrooms, the diversity apparent in student needs is increasingly recognised as are the funds of knowledge students bring to learning contexts and the desirability of student voice.
+This unit draws on contemporary knowledge of diversity of student learning needs and the teaching and learning of new and traditional literacies.
+In contemporary classrooms, diversity is increasingly appreciated in terms of the funds of knowledge students bring to learning and the desirability of student voice.
 In the contemporary communications environment, the nature of texts and meaning-making is being altered by new technologies requiring expanded definitions of literacy.

 Through the use of core and elective materials, this unit involves participants in investigating ways in which teachers can engage the diverse students they work with in developing new and traditional literacies.
-Core materials engage participants with current debates, issues in the field, teaching strategies and resources.
-Core materials emphasise the importance of drawing on students' strengths and funds of knowledge and empowering them through a range of literate practices.
-Participants then select a specific area on which to focus their study.
+Core materials engage participants with current debates, issues in the field, teaching strategies and resources and emphasise the importance of drawing on students' strengths and funds of knowledge, empowering them through a range of literate practices.

-Participants specialise through engagement with elective materials and employ research skills to self-source materials related to their interest.
-They may focus on developing ways of engaging and teaching literacies to students with particular educational needs or they may choose to investigate a literacies related issue (for example, motivation through connecting with funds of knowledge or engagement through ICT).
+Through engagement with elective materials, participants select an area of specialisation and employ research skills to self-source materials related to their selected area.
+They may focus on developing ways of engaging and teaching literacies to students with particular educational needs or choose to investigate a literacies related issue.
 Within the selected specialisation, participants research, develop, implement and reflect on a school-based application of their learning.

-1. Critical reflection essay 50%.
-Critical reflection essay on research readings on a negotiated topic (2500 words)
+Critical reflection essay on research readings on a negotiated topic, 2500 words, 50%

-2. Application of learning (series of lessons OR presentation) 50%.
-Application of learning based on research (design, implementation and reflection on a series of literacy sessions or a digital resource to support personalised student learning) (2500 words or equivalent)
+Application of learning (series of lessons OR presentation): Application of learning based on research (design, implementation and reflection on a series of literacy sessions or a digital resource to support personalised student learning), 2500 or equivalent, 50%

 - Completion and documentation of 2 days of professional development relating to the Practicum Case Study.